mszkb/svelte-typescript-jest/README.md

 <h1>Svelte + TypeScript + Jest</h1>
 </p>

 This is a project template for [Svelte](https://svelte.dev) apps.
 It's based on the official one from https://github.com/sveltejs/template.
-And also based on https://github.com/dceddia/svelte-typescript-jest but with upgraded npm packages.
+And some config files are based on https://github.com/dceddia/svelte-typescript-jest.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):